 - Customer references in the sales process

-Encourage social proof by proactively reaching out to your most satisfied customers, who will likely be excited to help you.
+Encourage social proof by proactively reaching out to your most satisfied customers.
 You can also provide incentives for sharing content or writing online reviews.

-When someone shares your content on social media, helps contribute content for a campaign, or interacts with your content, they’re amplifying your brand.
+When someone shares your content on social media, helps contribute content for a campaign, or interacts with it, they amplify your brand.

 "Get in your customer's head, figure out what matters to them, and make sure that you've got a good exchange of value," Aquilante says.
 "They're offering you something of very high value if they're referring your business, and you've got to offer something in return."